sergehuber/contextserver-rest-api/event-analysis.md

 - interests : [String]

 ##Generic Form submission event

+A generic form may be either a statically or dynamically generated form, so the form fields may vary from one form to another.

 ###Data sent
 (generic event properties)
 - formFields : [ { key, value, metadata { identifier, propertyMapping }]

 ##Contact request form submission event

+A specific form, which will require a custom event type.
+This event type, if generic enough, could be used by multiple systems that have the notion of contact requests.

 ###Data sent
 (generic event properties)
 - email: String!